FAQs

 - Contact the owner immediately about the delay.

-- If the owner indicates they cannot afford the supplies, at any point in time, the foster MUST contact PACT immediately.
-Do not wait, and do not change the foster agreement terms without having a PACT change of foster term agreement in place.
+- If the owner indicates they cannot afford the supplies at any point in time, the foster MUST contact Operation Foster immediately.
+Do not wait, and do not change the foster agreement terms without having a Operation Foster change of foster term agreement in place.

 What if I go away, who takes care of the foster pet?